 Input API

-Tana Input API (addToNodeV2) allows users to add basic data to a Tana workspace.
+Tana Input API (addToNodeV2) allows users to POST basic data to a Tana workspace.

 Overview

-The Tana Input API gives you a set of basic tools to send and edit data to the Tana graph.
+The Tana Input API gives you a set of basic tools to send (and edit, to a limited degree) data to the Tana graph.
 This API is useful for initializing data, automating repetitive tasks, and inputting data to Tana from custom workflows and external applications.

 On the roadmap is to expand the API to enable reading from Tana graphs.